akhilvasvani/Sound-Source-Localization/README.md

 Next, in the main script, we used the distance of arrival (DOA) algorithms to calculate the azimuth and colatitude angles from the center of the microphones.
 Once all angles are found, we convert them into a cartesian coordiates (x,y,z) and place them in a K-Dimensional Tree structure to find the S1 and S2 sources.
 Those cartesian coordinates are saved into a csv file.

-Finally, last of all, all those coordinates are graphed and displayed into a png image.
+Finally, last of all, all those coordinates are graphed, displayed in a png image, and saved as well.

+Note: csvs are saved in the format width, depth, and then length.
+This is the most accurate depiction of where the S1 and S2 Sounds are

 # Time to Run

-(For S1)
 SRP ~ 1 minute

 TOPS ~ 3 minutes